alexRyan719/playground-hbgs278s/statement_7.md

 # Data Structures

   Data structures are objects, which means they are more complex variables.
 All objects can technically be considered data strucures, as they can hold more data than primitive variable.
-However, most Computer Scientist are referring to objects like Lists / Arrays, Dictionaries, Trees, Graphs, Etc when discussing data structures.
+However, most Computer Scientists are referring to objects like Lists / Arrays, Dictionaries, Trees, Graphs, Etc when discussing data structures.

   Arrays are groups of primitive variables all stored together.
 In Python, we refer to these as lists.
 Here are a couple of examples of lists: